Opentrons/Protocols/96_well_plate_filling/README.md

 ### Modules

 ### Reagents
-* Water

 ## Process
 1. Pick up a set of tips.
-2. Fill each row in the 96-well plate with 200 uL water from the trough
+2. Fill each row in the 96-well plate with the specified amount of reagent from the trough
 3. Touch-tip on the well after dispensing
 4. Blow out any remaining liquid over the trash
 5. Drop tips after filling all rows